Triamterene is a 'water' tablet (diuretic) - it will make you want to go to the toilet more often to pass urine.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you are due to have an operation or any dental treatment, please tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Triamterene 50 mg Capsules; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
+Manufacturer's PIL, Triamterene 50 mg Capsules; ADVANZ Pharma (Formerly AmCO Ltd), The electronic Medicines Compendium.
 Dated December 2013.

 British National Formulary, 77th Edition (Mar 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.